Soundproofing & Noise Reduction for Floors

 The video below shows a standard floor installation for Peacemaker.

 Soundproofing a floor can be tricky.
-For more information about treating a floor, please give our Acoustic Specialists a call at (866)505-6883, or fill out our online Room Analysis Form for personalized acoustic advice.
+For more information about treating a floor, please give our Acoustic Specialists a call at (866)505-6883, chat with us, or fill out our online Free Room Analysis Form for personalized acoustic advice.